martinsumner/riak_kv/docs/RiakTheoryGuide.md

 When running Anti-entropy in parallel mode, there is also a need for periodic rebuilds of the key store.
 These may be expensive events, depending on the size and type of the store.
 The rebuild jobs use random factors to try and prevent coordination of rebuilds between stores, and rebuilds are also queued using the node worker pool to prevent excessive concurrency of rebuilds.

 Inter-cluster reconciliation uses the same principles as intra-cluster reconciliation.
-For inter-cluster reconciliation the state of the clusters must be compared, not the state of the vnodes - two clusters may have different ring-sizes, so a vnode-to-vnode reconciliation would not necessarily work.
+For inter-cluster reconciliation the state of the clusters must be compared, not the state of the vnodes - two clusters may have different ring sizes, so a vnode-to-vnode reconciliation would not necessarily work.
 To find the state of the cluster, the trees for all preflists can be merged into one tree using thr `xor` operation.
 Coverage queries are used to either merge tree components, or to find Keys and Version Vectors across the cluster.

 The cost of resolving entropy inter-cluster is higher than with intra-cluster entropy - and so the throttling of that resolution is generally stricter.